mtlynch/mtlynch.io/content/retrospectives/2022/04/index.md

 ### Lessons learned

-- Agencies require different management than freelancers
+- Agencies require different management than freelancers.
+- Creating a Docker image for a self-hosted tool makes it much more attractive.
+  - I suspect the reason PicoShare has attracted users so quickly is that you can run it with a single Docker command.

 ### Goals for next month

 - Publish a blog post and video about building a homelab NAS server with TinyPilot.
 - Complete the TinyPilot website redesign.
-- Publish a release of TinyPilot Pro with opt-in experimental support for H264 video over WebRTC
+- Publish a release of TinyPilot Pro with opt-in experimental support for H264 video over WebRTC.